ehmicky/error-serializer/README.md

 Custom error types to keep when parsing.

-Each key is an `errorObject.name`.
-Each value is the error type/constructor to use.
+- Each key is an `errorObject.name`.
+- Each value is the error type to use.
+The constructor will be called with a single `message` argument.
+It it throws, `Error` will be used as the error type instead.

 ```js
 const errorObject = serialize(new CustomError('example'))